Statistical Emulations of Human Operational Motions in Industrial Environments: Experiment Results and Evaluation

 \section{Experiment Results and Evaluation}

-This section presents comprehensive results on imposing and estimating statistical models from sequence data and simulating novel human motions from these models.
-We also provide exhaustive evaluations of different approaches and draw conclusions about the performance of this pipeline.
+This section presents comprehensive results on estimating statistical models from sequence data and simulating novel human motions from these models.
+We also provide exhaustive evaluations of different approaches and draw conclusions about their performances.
+To ensure statistical robustness, we conduct 10 independent experiments.
+In each experiment, we simulate 100 new motion sequences.
+The final results represent the average of the 10 independent trials.
+The corresponding standard deviations for all metrics are detailed in the Supplementary Material Sec.~S4.1.